thepeacockproject/StateMachineParser/docs/spec.md

             $pushunique: [
                 "Targets",
                 "Tony"
-            ] // -> false, because the element "Tony" had been there }
+            ] // -> false, because the element "Tony" had already been there }
     },
     {